cepa/snake/README.md

 anything newer than ancient Intel 80186 processor.
 Graphics is displayed using a very old 13H mode with 320x200 pixel with a custom colour palette and screen buffering.
-Fonts are displayed using the BIOS builtin fonts available in memory.
+Fonts are displayed using the BIOS builtin glyphs available in system memory.
 Sprites and pictures were created with another custom program that converted them to a byte array representation.

 ## How to compile it?